LordGaav/python-chaos/README.md

 python-chaos
 ------------

-A set of libaries and subroutines I commonly use in my python projects.
+A set of libraries and subroutines I commonly use in my python projects.

 Dependencies
 ============